Plotso/DynamicKafkaConsumer/README.md

 A very simple implementation for a kafka producer.
 It's configured what key & value to use.
 User must pass also value serializer.
 Example usage can be found in [BasicSportInfoMessageProducer](src/DynamicKafkaConsumer/Producers/BasicSportInfoMessageProducer.cs).

+The producer is used inside [](src/DynamicKafkaConsumer/Controllers/SportInfoMessageController.cs) to produce messages send to the endpoint.
+It's done like this for demo purposes.

 # Prerequisites

 In order to be sure you can run the project, make sure you have the following frameworks installed on your PC: